 If you follow this blog, you know we’re guilty of pushing the same benefits of popups over and over: they help you build your mailing list, promote featured products and collections, advertise special offers like free shipping, and so on.

-Forgive us for repeating ourselves, but these are all really effective ways of using popups drive sales and conversions—and, frankly, we’re going to keep harping on about them until we see an email signup popup in every Shopify store.
+Forgive us for repeating ourselves, but these are all really effective ways of using popups to drive sales and conversions—and, frankly, we’re going to keep harping on about them until we see an email signup popup in every Shopify store.

 Today, however, we thought we’d try something different—though still in the vein of using popups to engage customers.
 Without further ado, here are a few “non-traditional” ways you can use Pixelpop to crank up the engagement factor in your store.